methodphoto/mincc/data/2019/2019-broadway-and-horton.md

 title: "Broadway & Horton v The Min"
 gameLocation: "Horton Cross"
 gameDate: "05/07/2019"
+shortReport: "The Min won the tosss and batted first making 197 for 6 in 35 overs.
+Broadway & Horton replied with 33 all out."
-result: "The Min won by "
+result: "The Min won by 164 runs"
 resultType: "Won"
 type: "game"
 ---

-Played at {gameLocation} on {gameDate}

-The Min won the tosss and batted first making 197 for 6 in 35 overs.
-Broadway & Horton replied with .

-Result: {result}

 ## The Min Innings